-What is Blockchain?
+What Is Blockchain?

-Blockchain technology is viewed as an attractive alternative to records maintained on a central database.
-This is because risk and management are shared among a number of different users, who are known as "nodes."
-Each participating individual has a "node" on the network and works collectively to maintain a permanent list of transactions.
-This allows all parties on the network to have access to a shared, identical, irreversible ledger of transactions.
+Blockchain technology is an alternative to records maintained on a central database.
+With blockchain, risk and management are shared among numerous participants, each of whom has a "node" on the network and works collectively to maintain a permanent list of transactions.
+All parties on the network have access to a shared, identical, irreversible ledger of transactions.
 In other words, each node participates in the administration of the blockchain, including the verification of new additions to the blockchain.

 Blockchain, Hype and Fraud

 Blockchain has captured the attention of many people who view it as a potentially transformative technology.
 Unfortunately, fraudsters love to jump on trends, including blockchain technology, and aggressively target consumers with a variety of scams.

 Be wary of companies that try to mislead or overstate their role in blockchain technology.
 Don’t invest based solely on a tout or tweet, which can easily overstate a company’s role in the blockchain arena.
 At the very least, read a company’s annual and quarterly reports.
 The Securities and Exchange Commission (SEC) has taken action against companies that have made false and misleading statements about blockchain technology in an effort to pump up the price of the stock.